 Main colours can also be changed for added contrast.
-Default is green but can be changed to red.
+Default is white but can be changed to green or red.

 Title Colour

 The title colors can be changed for added contrast or visual appeal.
 Default is Cyan, with gray, white, green, red, pink, and blue also available.